-As you know, arc rated flame resistant (AR / FR) garments are very different from everyday clothing you find in most stores.
+As you know, arc-rated and flame resistant (AR / FR) garments are very different from everyday clothing you find in most stores.
 These specialized garments are made using flame-resistant fabrics, must comply with all relevant safety standards, and are required to be labeled properly.
 With all that goes into these specialized garments, what is Tyndale doing to ensure the AR / FR garments supplied will protect wearers?

 To be clear, Tyndale does not simply accept any AR / FR garments which claim compliance.
 We conduct our own vetting, auditing, and labeling checks for every garment offered in our catalog.
 This means we “do the homework,” so you don’t have to, providing peace-of-mind when purchasing from Tyndale.